conan-io/docs/glossary.rst

       build tool.

    system packages
-      Are packages that are typically installed system wide via system package manager tools such as apt, yum, pkg, pkgutil, brew or pacman.
+      System packages are packages that are typically installed system-wide via system package management tools such as apt, yum, pkg, pkgutil, brew or pacman.

    hook
       Hooks are Python scripts containing functions that will be executed before and after a